KevinFlanagan7/PP5-Golf-Shop/README.md

       ]
     }```

-    -   Click "Review Policy" and name it (e.g., `policy-teacup-tales`), then click "Create Policy."
+    -   Click "Review Policy" and name it, then click "Create Policy."

 #### Add Users and Assign Permissions